fails-components/jupyterfails/packages/launcher/README.md

-# fails_components_jupyter_filesystem_extension
+# fails_components_jupyter_launcher

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)

-This is an extension, that taps into jupyter lite's filesystem handling to be able to remotely control and supply the files visible to jupyter lite.
+This is an extension, where jupyter can be steering inside an iframe.
-It is probably only useful within fails-components' jupyter lite installation.
+You can load, launch and save different notebooks and applets (created with applet-view extension).

 ## Requirements